openhab/openhabian/docs/openhabian.md

 On ARM, we only support Raspberry Pi OS.
 These are what we develop and test openHABian against.
 We provide code that is reported "as-is" to run on Ubuntu but we do **not support Ubuntu** so please don't open issues for this (PRs then again are welcome).
-Several optional components though, such as WireGuard or Homegear, are known to expose problems.
+Several optional components though, such as WireGuard or Homegear, are known to expose problems on Ubuntu.

 We expect you to use the current stable distribution: 'buster' for Raspberry Pi OS (ARM) and Debian (x86), with 'focal' for Ubuntu (x86).
 To install openHABian on anything older or newer may work or not.
 If you encounter issues, you may need to upgrade first or to live with the consequences of running an OS on the edge of software development.

-Either way, please note that you're on your own when it comes to configuring and installing the HW with the proper OS yourself.

 ### 64 bit?

 RPi3 and 4 have a 64 bit processor and you may want to run openHAB in 64 bit.
-We provide a 64bit version of the image but it is unsupported so use it at your own risk.
+We provide a 64bit version of the image but it is unsupported and just provided as-is so use it at your own risk.
-Please don't ask for support if it does not work for you.
-It's just provided as-is.
 Be aware that to run in 64 bit has a major drawback: increased memory usage.
 That is not a good idea on a heavily memory constrained platform like a RPi.
 Also remember openHABian makes use of Raspberry Pi OS which as per today still is a 32 bit OS.